megel/XmasBlogPosts/README.md

 # Xmas Blog Posts

-Why not to include the great blog posts from ["Counting down to the holidays with daily blogs"](https://community.dynamics.com/business/b/financials/archive/2018/12/19/counting-down-to-the-holidays-with-daily-blogs) into Microsoft Dynamics 365 Business Central?
+Why not to include the great blog posts from ["Counting down to the holidays with daily blogs" from **Microsoft**](https://community.dynamics.com/business/b/financials/archive/2018/12/19/counting-down-to-the-holidays-with-daily-blogs) into Microsoft Dynamics 365 Business Central?
 This was the question and in this repository you find an answer.

 In my example I want to focus on usage of some of the new datatypes: